 Disadvantages of a 4PL

-- A business has less direct control over fulfilment and logistics processes
+- A business has less direct control over fulfillment and logistics processes

 - 4PL operations tend to be better suited for larger enterprises or smaller businesses with growth potential